Patric Suter

 Patric Suter (born 17 May 1977) is a retired male hammer thrower from Switzerland.
 His personal best is 80.51 metres, achieved in September 2003 in Löffingen, is the current Swiss record.
 Suter is also a five time national champion.
 In December 2007, Suter officially retired from athletics after a dispute with the national governing body.
 A member of the Hochwacht Zug club, Suter trained under the guidance of Vasiliy Sidorenko.

 International competitions

+Double murder

+In 2009, Suter was arrested for murdering a married couple and sentenced to life in prison.